RoberthYF/rook_api_wrapper/README.md

 1. Go to the /token endpoint on Swagger UI:
 2. Click "Try it out" and enter the credentials:

+⚠️ This credentials are only for development/testing purposes.
 ```json
 {
   "username": "admin",